 This market engagement feedback is required by 17:00 hours Friday 12 May 2017.

 This process is not a procurement and participation or non-participation in it will give neither advantage or disadvantage to any organisation, should Ubico Limited decide to proceed to procure the service.
-You may complete and return part C even if you are unable to attend on the day.
+You may complete and return part C response even if you are unable to attend on the day.

 Part B – Frequently asked questions and instructions